qmk/qmk_firmware/keyboards/planck/keymaps/sean/readme.md

 ## Software Dvorak mode

 I have implemented a version of the main, lower and raise maps that works if the computer itself is in dvorak mode at the os level.
-This allows me to move seamlessly between computers with an os qwerty and an os dvorak mapping.
+This allows me to work well on my laptop when I have to take it with me (eg to go to a meeting) and don't want the keyboard with me.
+I simply set it in dvorak mode in the os and then put the keyboard into this mode.

 ## TODO

-1. Make sure I have morking keybindings for locking the screen etc
-2. Actually learn to use the media keys
+1. Actually learn to use the media keys